Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Developing the HR policy

-Consider involving employees at different levels in the process for developing the HR policy.
-Engaging workers in developing the policy will enhance the quality and appropriateness of the policy, and it will build staff awareness and commitment.
-Consider establishing an employee committee that periodically discusses how to improve implementation of the policy.
-To meet this standard, you should have a formal mechanism for consulting with employee representatives on HR decisions and policy development.
-This mechanism should allow for the employee representatives to have direct access to executive managers.
+Providers should involve employees at different levels in the process for developing and/or reviewing the HR policy to enhance its quality and appropriateness and build staff awareness and commitment.
+Good practice is to form an employee committee that periodically discusses how to improve implementation of the policy.
+To meet this standard, providers should have a formal mechanism for consulting with employee representatives on HR decisions and policy development and to allow them to have direct access to executive managers.

-The policy should be part of induction for new employees.
-All new employees should be aware of the policy, and they should know to whom they can address any questions or concerns they might have.
+The HR policy should be part of induction for new employees.
+All new employees should be aware of the policy and know to whom they can address any questions or concerns.
 Experience has shown that employees often do not retain much of the HR information shared during induction trainings, because the material is too technical or too overwhelming to be absorbed at one time.
-If you break down the policy into digestible pieces, use various delivery methods (group discussions and videos, for example), and test employee knowledge at various intervals, then trainees are more likely to understand the HR policy.
+It is thus recommended to break down the policy into digestible pieces, use various delivery methods (group discussions and videos, for example), and test employee knowledge at various intervals.
 Some providers discuss one part of the HR policy (e.g., how to report harassment in the workplace) as part of periodic employee meetings at branches and headquarters.
-Reviews like this help refresh and deepen employee understanding of the HR policy and may make it easier for your institution to enforce it.

 Field examples